 In 2005, JT Leroy died.
 Technically, of course, JT Leroy never existed.
 The transgender, HIV-positive, homeless child prostitute-turned-celeb author was the fabrication of two San Francisco women whose machinations were exposed by journalists in 2005.
-But during the nine years that Jonathan “Terminator” Leroy prevailed in the public sphere, he won the hearts of the literati and glitterati of Hollywood and Indiewood alike.
+But during the nine years that Jonathan “Terminator” Leroy prevailed in the public sphere, he won the hearts and minds of the literati and glitterati alike.

 Now, “Author: The JT Leroy Story” has been released.
 Ostensibly by director Jeff Feuerzeig (“The Devil and Daniel Johnston), it feels like another brainchild by Albert herself, who, speaking in front of a blown-up printout of Leroy’s writing, presides over the film as if it were a big-screen podium.
-Slickly crafted from found footage and spidery animation and told almost entirely from Albert’s perspective, the documentary threads back and forth from Leroy’s fame to Albert’s dark early years in group homes and the Boston punk scene.
-A Brooklyn native from a broken home, as a young wife she relocated to San Francisco, where she called a crisis hotline and began to channel the teenaged “Terminator” (later called JT Leroy).
-(To date, she always references him as a separate being.)
-The therapist on call swallowed the construct hook, line, and sinker, and encouraged him to work out his issues in writings.
-Insert Sarah, The Heart Is Deceitful Above All Things, and Harold here.
+Slickly crafted from found footage and spidery animation, and told almost entirely from Albert’s perspective, the documentary threads back and forth from Leroy’s fame to Albert’s dark early years in group homes and the Boston punk scene.
+A Brooklyn native from a broken home, she relocated as a young wife to San Francisco, where she called a crisis hotline and began to channel the teenaged “Terminator” (later called JT Leroy; to date, she always references him as a separate being).
+The therapist on call swallowed the lie hook, line, and sinker, and encouraged him to work out his issues in writings.
+Thus begat Sarah, The Heart Is Deceitful Above All Things, and Harold.

 Some may regard this film as the rope with which Albert can finally hang herself.
 I’m less and more convinced.
-The few other voices in this film primarily are heard in the super-creepy recorded phone conversations she had as Leroy with such A-list artists as Courtney Love and Gus Van Sant.
-Giving the author a platform so unmitigated by any dissent gives us a fascinating glimpse into the extent of her self-rationalization.
-No one – not even Albert herself – is disputing her psychological instability but while “Cult” works on the assumption that she’s also a moral horror show, “Author” doesn’t fuss itself over such issues.
-Instead, it looks how JT came to be – how she birthed him and then came to share him.
+The few other voices in this film are heard mostly in such A-list artists as Courtney Love and Gus Van Sant’s super-creepy recorded phone conversations with Albert-as-Leroy.
+Giving the author a platform so unmitigated by dissent gives us a fascinating glimpse into the extent of her self-rationalization.
+No one – not even Albert herself – is disputing her psychological instability but while “Cult” works on the assumption she’s also a moral horror show, “Author” doesn’t fuss itself over such concerns.
+Instead, it looks at how JT came to be – how Albert birthed him and then came to share him.
 It also looks at how others bought so wholly into this mirage even when, as in the case of actress/director Asia Argento, they were physically intimate with Savannah as JT.
-(No one has ever revealed the details of that exchange to the degree to which inquiring minds want to know.)
+(No one has ever revealed the details of that exchange to the degree this inquiring mind want to know.)

 Today, of course, a JT-like phenomenon could never happen.
 Cyber-stalking is so easy that he’d be dissolved before you could say boo, and it’s hard to imagine any author as a bona-fide celeb in our era of reality TV stars.
-The result is a ‘90s nostalgia that encircles any telling of this cultural event.
-But there’s another aspect of the JT Leroy story that neither documentary addresses, though “Author,” which opens with footage of Winona Ryder deceitfully gushing about how she first met Leroy “many years ago,” comes close.
-It’s about the identity politics that allowed Leroy to come to be in the first place – about whether the literary talent for which Leroy was lauded could so quickly have been dismissed had it been taken on its own merits.
+Thus a ‘90s nostalgia encircles any telling of this cultural event.
+But there’s another angle on the JT Leroy story that neither documentary addresses, though “Author,” which opens with footage of Winona Ryder deceitfully gushing about how she first met Leroy “many years ago,” comes close.
+It’s the identity politics that allowed Leroy to come into being – in whether Leroy’s alleged literary talent would so quickly have been embraced then dismissed had it been taken on its own merits.
 The fact that the books are now largely out of print – that many seem embarrassed that they ever kvelled over them in the first place – suggests that it wasn’t the work that was being praised so much as the source.
-On one level, that’s fair.
-We expect something different from a fortysomething MFA than we do from a brutally marginalized adolescent.
-But the JT Leroy story offers a unique mirror of the pyramid schemes we construct from oppression hierarchies, as well as our national propensity for myth-making.
-To date, no one seems willing to look inside.
+Or does it?

 This was originally published at Signature.